 I imaged artificial satellites during the years 1997-2001.
 I intensively collabored with Bruno Tilgner a french satellite enthousiast.
 The asteroid (21650) Tilgner I discovered from Gnosca is devoted to him.

 The 10 Jan 1998 I imaged the seven ASTRA geostationary satellites with my C8 telescope.
 The animation of their movement is here.
 The image was published in the May 1998 issue of the magazine Sky and Telescope.

-In 1998, from february 3 to 21, a prolonged number of clear nights allowed me to capture the movement of the ASTRA satellites.
+In 1998, from 3 to 21 Feb, a prolonged number of clear nights allowed me to capture the movement of the ASTRA satellites.
 These images are here and here.
 Bruno Tilgner and me wrote an article in Sterne und Weltraum magazine reporting our observations on these interesting objects.

-The february 26 2001 I tried to capture all the geostationary satellites above the sky of Gnosca.
+The 26 Feb 2001 I tried to capture all the geostationary satellites above the sky of Gnosca.
 The image was done with the Baker-Schmidt camera.

 Other images showing the beauty of the traces of these objects are in my image gallery.

-I imaged the Rosetta probe of ESA during his approach to the Earth the march 2 2005.
+I imaged the Rosetta probe of ESA during his approach to the Earth the 2 Mar 2005.
 This movie shows this flyby.

 My all-sky camera currently records several satellite flashes.
 In 2009 the camera recorded several hundreds of flashes.
-These flashes are brilliant (above 0mag) and last only tenths of second.
+These flashes are brilliant (above 0 mag) and last only tenths of second.
 The following images show the IRIDIUM 33 DEB 33777 producing repeated flashes, separated only minutes apart.